mexeniz/airflow-demo/README.md

 # airflow-demo
 A showcase repository for Apache Airflow.
 The docker images of Airflow are based on https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html.
-One DAG example of model training is provided for demonstration of XCOM feature and DAG parameters.
+One DAG example of KNN model training is provided for demonstration of XCOM feature and DAG parameters.

 ## 1 Installation